 Figure 2-3.
-BNL Building Energy Performance, 1998-2010.
+BNL Building Energy Performance.

-- Due to aggressive conservation in various buildings, BNL's overall facilities energy usage for FY07 was approximately 8.3 percent less than in FY05, saving over \$1.2 million. - Water consumption for FY07 was 53 million gallons less than in FY06, saving approximately \$20,000 in operational costs. - Efficient fuel purchasing strategies (buying and storing oil and burning the least expensive fuel) saved \$420,000, compared to purchasing only oil as it is consumed. - The Laboratory's Research Support Building was completed and received a Leadership in Energy and Environmental Design (LEED) silver certification. - The Center for Functional Nanomaterials was completed, and is also expected to receive LEED silver certification. - Nearly 25,000 gge (gasoline gallon equivalents) of natural gas were used in place of gasoline for the Laboratory's vehicle fleet.
+- A demonstration project for a solar hot water combination system at BNL's Brookhaven Center was begun. - Work continued in the replacement of aging, inefficient T-40 fluorescent lighting fixtures with new, efficient T-8 and T-5 units; two to three hundred fixtures are typically replaced annually, saving tens of thousands of kWhs and reducing costs by several thousand dollars. - Due to continued conservation efforts, BNL's overall facilities energy usage for FY08 was approximately 11.6 percent less than in FY03, saving over \$2.2 million. - Efficient fuel purchasing strategies (buying and storing oil and burning the least expensive fuel) saved \$1.3 million, compared to purchasing only oil as it is consumed. - The Center for Functional Nanomaterials was completed and received LEED (Leadership in Energy and Environmental Design) silver certification. - Over 25,000 gge (gasoline gallon equivalents) of natural gas were used in place of gasoline for the Laboratory's vehicle fleet.

 The National Energy Conservation Policy Act, as amended by the Federal Energy Management Improvement Act of 1988 and the Energy Policy Acts of 1992 and 2005, requires federal agencies to apply energy conservation measures and to improve federal building design to reduce energy consumption per square foot.
-Current goals are to reduce energy consumption per square foot, relative to 2003, by 2 percent per year from FY06 - FY15.
+Current goals are to reduce energy consumption per square foot, relative to 2003, by 2 percent per year from FY06-FY15.
 In 2007, an Executive Order increased the target reduction to 3 percent per year, which is a 30 percent reduction by the end of FY2015.
 Further, DOE Order 430.2B and the Secretary's TEAM initiative have set even more stringent requirements, including renewable energy and transportation fuels that go significantly beyond the previous goal of a 30 percent reduction by 2005, compared to 1985.
-BNL's energy use per square foot in 2007 was 29.4 percent less than in 1985 (see Figure 2-3) and 8.3 percent less than 2003.
+BNL's energy use per square foot in 2008 was over 30 percent less than in 1985 (see Figure 2-3) and 11.6 percent less than 2003.
 It is important to note that energy use for buildings and facilities at the Laboratory is largely weather dependent.